 CHANGE OF OWNERSHIP

-A license shall be valid only in the possession of the individual, firm, partnership, association, or corporation to which it is issued and shall not be subject to sale, assignment, or other transfer, voluntary or involuntary; nor shall a license be valid for any premises other than that for which originally issued.
+A license is valid only in the possession of the individual, firm, partnership, association, or corporation to which it is issued and is not subject to sale, assignment, or other transfer, voluntary or involuntary; nor is a license valid for any premises other than that for which originally issued.

-it is the intent of the Legislature to protect the rights of the residents of an assisted living facility when the facility is sold or the ownership thereof is transferred.
-Therefore, whenever a facility is sold or the ownership thereof is transferred, including leasing:
+It is the intent of the Legislature to protect the rights of the residents of an assisted living facility when the facility is sold or the ownership is transferred.
+Therefore, whenever a facility is sold or the ownership is transferred, including leasing:

-The transferee (buyer) shall make application to the AHCA Assisted Living Unit for a new license at least 60 days before the date of transfer of ownership.
+The transferee (buyer) must submit an application to AHCA's Assisted Living Unit for a new license at least 60 days before the date of transfer of ownership.

-The transferor (seller) shall notify the AHCA Assisted Living Unit in writing at least 60 days before the date of transfer of ownership.
+The transferor (seller) must notify AHCA's Assisted Living Unit in writing at least 60 days before the date of transfer of ownership.

-The new Owner shall notify the residents, in writing, of the transfer of ownership within seven days of his or her receipt of the license.
+The new owner must notify the residents, in writing, of the transfer of ownership within seven days of his or her receipt of the license.